bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

     XXX Talk about MySQL max_allowed_packet

 maxlocalattachment
     The maximum size (in megabytes) of attachments to be stored locally on the web server.
-If set to a value lower than the maxattachmentsize parameter, attachments will never be kept on the local filesystem.
+If set to a value lower than the :param:`maxattachmentsize` parameter, attachments will never be kept on the local filesystem.

     XXX When should people use this feature?